cristyro/detection-sigma-rules/docs/SETUP.md

 - Expose Wazuh web UI on local port

 ####  Kali Linux (Attacker)
+This is the attacker trying to get in and sending traffick
 - Download Kali ARM64 ISO
 - Install tools:
   - `git`, `python3`, Atomic Red Team